Vidya Jyothi Institute of Technology

 Vidya Jyothi Institute of Technology (VJIT) is a college in Hyderabad, India, established in 1998 by A.P.
 Jithender Reddy and V. Purushottam Reddy.
 It is located on the way to Chilkur Balaji Temple from Mrugavani National Park.

-Vidya Jyothi Educational Society created by a group of committed academicians and enterprising educationists.
+Vidya Jyothi Educational Society created by a group of committed academics and enterprising educationists.
 VJIT quickly won confidence of the parent community and students to become one of the select destinations for future engineers.

 Infrastructure

 The campus consists of seven blocks.
 The main block is the newest with three sub-blocks named the Central "C", South "S" and North "N" blocks.
 The "E" block is exclusively for the first-years.
 This is to keep them safe from ragging.
 The institute follows a strict anti-ragging policy and thus shields the freshers from any such incidents.

-The South "S-Block" is for the Mechanical Engineering department, Information Technology and B-Block for Engineering Workshop.
+The South "S-Block" is for the Artificial Intelligence and Information Technology departments and B-Block for Engineering Workshop.
 The North "N-Block" is for Computer Science Engineering and Electrical and Electronics Engineering departments.
 The central "C-block" is exclusively for administration.
 It consists of Seminar halls, Principal's office, Secretary's office and other offices of the college administration.

 Vidya Jyothi Institute of technology ranks number six among all the colleges in the Hyderabad city, excluding the Universities.

-It is Ranked 200 as per NIRF rankings 2022
+Ranking

+Vidya Jyothi Institute of Technology was ranked in the 201-300 band among top engineering institutes in India by National Institutional Ranking Framework (NIRF) in 2024.